aokassamali/m5-forecasting/README.md

 ### Current Limitations

+1. **Metric is a proxy (not official M5 WRMSSE):**
+   - bottom-level only (item-store)
+   - scale uses full training window (not “active period” only)
+   - weights normalized across bottom series (not per-level across 12 levels)

-1. **No hierarchical reconciliation**: Forecasts are made independently per item-store.
+2. **No hierarchical reconciliation:** Forecasts are made independently per item-store.
 In production, forecasts should be coherent across the hierarchy (item → department → store → total).
-Methods like MinTrace or bottom-up aggregation would ensure consistency.
+Methods like bottom-up aggregation or optimal combination (e.g., MinTrace) ensure consistency.

-2. **Point forecasts only**: We predict expected sales but don't quantify uncertainty.
+3. **Point forecasts only:** We predict expected sales but don't quantify uncertainty.
 For inventory optimization, prediction intervals (e.g., 80% coverage) are essential to set safety stock levels.

-3. **Static model**: The model is trained once per cutoff.
-In production, concept drift (changing consumer behavior, new products, seasonality shifts) requires continuous monitoring and retraining triggers.
+4. **Recursive rollout:** One-step recursive forecasting can drift over a 28-day horizon.
+A high-impact extension is **direct multi-horizon** prediction (28 targets) or a single model with a horizon feature + target shifting.

-4. **No external data**: We use only sales, calendar, and price.
+5. **No external data:** We use only sales, calendar, and price.
 Real systems incorporate weather, promotions calendar, competitor actions, and macroeconomic indicators.

-### Recommended Extensions
+### Recommended Extensions (high-signal, hiring-relevant)

-**For Production Deployment**:

-1. **Prediction Intervals**: Train quantile regression models (10th/90th percentile) using LightGBM's `objective="quantile"`.
-Validate calibration: 80% of actuals should fall within bounds.

-2. **Hierarchical Reconciliation**: Implement bottom-up or optimal combination (MinTrace) to ensure store-level forecasts sum correctly to regional and national totals.

-3. **Monitoring Dashboard**: Track forecast accuracy in real-time.
-Alert on:
-   - Rolling WRMSSE exceeding threshold (e.g., > 1.2)
-   - Systematic bias (consistent over/under-prediction)
-   - Feature drift (input distributions shifting)

-4. **Automated Retraining**: Trigger model refresh when:
-   - Accuracy degrades beyond threshold
-   - New products launch (cold-start handling)
-   - Major events occur (e.g., pandemic, store remodel)

-**For Research**:

-1. **Neural approaches**: N-BEATS, Temporal Fusion Transformer for capturing complex temporal dynamics
-2. **Causal modeling**: Estimate true promotional lift vs. correlation
-3. **Intermittent demand**: Croston's method or specialized zero-inflated models for sparse items
+1. **Weight-decile slice report:** show where you win/lose on the highest-revenue series.
+2. **Lag-1 and MA(28) baselines:** verify “simple persistence” vs model for top-weight items.
+3. **Active-period scaling:** update `compute_scale()` to exclude pre-launch zeros and document the difference.
+4. **Direct multi-horizon LGBM:** improve top-weight stability and reduce rollout drift.

 ---